about the Board of Zoning Appeals

 The Board of Zoning Appeals is a quasi-judicial board that makes decisions regarding zoning issues.
 Cases are posted and advertised in accordance with Chapter 17, Article III, Division 3, Section 111 & 112 of the City Code of Ordinance and with Title 30, Chapter 4 of the code of Laws of South Carolina.
 The Board meets the second Tuesday of every month.
 Public hearings begin at 10 a.m. and are held at the City Council Chambers located on the 3rd floor of City Hall.

 - Zoning Administrator: Rachel Bailey

-In an event that due to special circumstances, the enforcement of the Zoning Ordinance will unreasonably restrict development or use, an applicant may request a variance to the Ordinance from the Board of Zoning Appeals.
+In specific cases where, owing to special conditions, a literal enforcement of the Zoning Ordinance will, in an individual case, result in unnecessary hardship, an applicant may request a variance to the Ordinance from the Board of Zoning Appeals.

-The Board of Zoning Appeals approves or denies applications for Special Exceptions based on the appropriateness of the use in the district and surrounding community and whether or not the use meets the required minimum criteria.
+The Board approves or denies applications for Special Exceptions based on the appropriateness of the use in the district and surrounding community and whether or not the use meets the required minimum criteria.